Visnicio/SimpleFSM/README.md

+# Installing

+ 1. Download the .zip file and extract the addons folder to your root project folder `res://`
+ 2. Enable the addon by ticking the enable checkbox at Project -> Project Settings -> addons

 # About
 This is a simple barebones FSM project, it contains a FSM brain and State class so you can focus on building your states and logic.